frk2/DeepCat/README.md

 I deployed everything to my raspberry pi and it was fairly simple to get everything (including tensorflow with keras) going.
 Here's my contraption uglily glued to the litter robot with a flex camera mount thing I got on amazon:

 ![alt text](testImages/final.jpeg "Final")

+The cat doesn't seem to mind too much (so far!)